 If it’s going to be several weeks before you actually move, well you don’t want to pack up the heavy traffic rooms right away because then you’re going to be bobbing and weaving between boxes for quite a while.

-- The kitchen: Is your third room.
-That one tends to be pretty tough because you’ve got odd shaped items that don’t fit in the boxes easily or effectively.
+- The kitchen: This is your third room.
+That one tends to be pretty tough because you’ve got odd-shaped items that don’t fit in the boxes easily or effectively.
 So this one you need to really go at methodically.
 But this is when things really start to disrupt your daily use of the house.